Detroit Funk in Music City USA

 Fill us in on what you've been up to since we last spoke during the Lazaretto tour.

-While Jack hasn't toured in almost 3 years, there is still a lot happening with him and Third Man Records.
-Over the past few years, we filmed the American Epic documentary, did a little press for his latest acoustic record and I just finished a song I wrote and produced for a Detroit Tigers and Third Man Records vinyl giveaway which will take place in September.
+Before the new album, Jack hadn't toured in almost 3 years, but there is still a lot happening with him and Third Man Records.
+Over the past few years, we filmed the American Epic documentary, did a little press for his acoustic record and before the Boarding House Reach tour I finished a song I wrote and produced for a Detroit Tigers and Third Man Records vinyl giveaway.
 That was certainly a dream come true!

 I've been mainly jumping between working with Jack, Buddy Miller and The North Mississippi All Stars while playing with my wife Rachael Davis as much as possible.
 All four are great situations to be in and I'm grateful.

 I've also been in the studio quite a bit.
 Nashville has been very good to me in that regard.
-I played on Will Hoge's most recent record and have recorded for The Voice, The Muppet Show and the new NBC variety show Maya & Marty in the last year.
-Most recently there was a great session for Paul Thorn's new album with the Blind Boys of Alabama and the McCrary Sisters.
+I played on Will Hoge's most recent record and have recorded for The Voice, The Muppet Show and the NBC variety show Maya & Marty in the last year.
+Before the tour there was a great session for Paul Thorn's album with the Blind Boys of Alabama and the McCrary Sisters.
 It's times like that where I really have to thank my Mom and who ever else pushed me to pursue playing in the first place.
 She bought me a $100 pawn shop "Vista" brand P-Bass copy which in hindsight, changed my life.

 Joshua Davis had a very successful run on The Voice.
 How did you meet?